Cooling Time in Injection Molding: Maximize Quality, Minimize Cycle Time

 2. Material Properties

-• Plastics with low thermal conductivity (e.g. ABS) require longer cooling; plastics with high thermal conductivity (e.g. PA6) cool more rapidly.
+• Injection molding materials with low thermal conductivity (e.g., ABS) require longer cooling; plastics with high thermal conductivity (e.g., PA6) cool more rapidly.

-• Crystalline plastics (e.g. POM, PP) must cool below their crystallization point for ejection, extending cooling time.
+• Crystalline plastics (e.g., POM, PP) must cool below their crystallization point for ejection, extending the cooling time.

 3. Mold Design